UP743982/scrubflix.github.io/README.md

 # ****** HOW IT WORKS ******
+# Scrubflix web app is written in html/css and javaScript languages.
+Back end is written using mySQL and Visual Studios.
+# During video presentation of the application narrator walked through the app features.
+# "Movies" and "Top20" pages are connected to the database.
+Loading time is fast.
+Each movie have unique id in the database.
+It is all pointed out during video presentation.
+# It is important to point out that "Genres" page is not connected to the databse therefore loading time increased significantly (around 10 seconds).
+Other pages in comparison load data from the databse and loading time goes down to minimum (faster than 1 second).
+# "Change theme" feature works under number of different stylesheets.
 # ****** HOW IT WORKS ******

+# ****** THINGS TO DO ******
+# There are "Search" bar on the front page of the website.
+It does not work and need further development to the system.
+# There was also idea to make login page for the web app.
+It was not implemented because of two reasons:
+1. Scrubflix is public app and does not contain any data regarding user security or privacy therefore login feature is not essential.
+2. Did not have enough time to implement it.
+# ****** THINGS TO DO ******

 # ****** NOTES ******
 GitHub commit history missing scrubflix.2.8 version of the application.
 Commit name was misspelled therefore source code version jumps from scrubflix.2.7 to scrubflix.2.9.